arcandjl/website/content/courses/micro2/micro2.md

 ---
-title: The economics of information and uncertainty
+title: The economics of uncertainty and information
-date: '2021-01-01'
+date: '2020-12-13'
 type: book
-weight: 40
+weight: 30
 math: true
 tags: ["IHEID Economics"]
 ---

-Basic models of risk and asymmetric information.
+Basic models of risk and asymmetric information, for Economics master's and PhD students.

 <!--more-->